nhsuk/nhsuk-service-manual/README.md

 ## Running the application

-Clone the repo: `git clone https://github.com/nhsuk/nhsuk-service-manual.git nhsuk-service-manual` and whilst in the project directory `cd nhsuk-service-manual`, install the required npm packages with: `npm install`
+Clone the repo: `git clone https://github.com/nhsuk/nhsuk-service-manual.git nhsuk-service-manual` and while in the project directory `cd nhsuk-service-manual`, install the required npm packages with: `npm install`.

 Run the project in development mode `npm run watch` and visit <a href="http://localhost:3000">http://localhost:3000</a>.